 The goal of treatment for measles is to help decrease the severity of the symptoms.
 Since it is a viral infection, antibiotics won't work.
 Treatment may include:

 Increased fluid intake

-If your child was exposed and has not been immunized, your child's doctor may give the MCV vaccine to the child within 72 hours or immune globin (IG) within six days of measles exposure to help prevent the disease.
+If your child was exposed and has not been immunized, your child's healthcare provider may give the MMR vaccine to the child within 72 hours or immune globin (IG) within 6 days of measles exposure to help prevent the disease.

 How is measles prevented?

-Keeping children home from school or day care for four days after the rash appears.
-Always contact your child's health care provider for advice.
+Keeping children home from school or day care for 4 days after the rash appears.
+Always contact your child's healthcare provider for advice.